 there is a requirement under an enforcement body.

-Department of Innovation, Industry, Science, Research and Tertiary Education (DIISRTE) - statistical information about student enrolment, educational background country of birth, or where a student has requested financial assistance with tuition fees.
+Federal Department of Education - statistical information about student enrolment, educational background country of birth, or where a student has requested financial assistance with tuition fees.

 Commonwealth Tertiary Education Quality Standards Agency (TEQSA) - information relating to staff qualifications and professional development and student performance and satisfaction levels.